PEOPLE. NOT POLITICS.

 Meet Ernest.

-Ernest Wilkerson grew up working on the tobacco fields of his grandfather’s farm in Eden, North Carolina.
+Ernest Wilkerson grew up working on the tobacco fields of his grandfather’s farm in Reidsville, North Carolina.
 The son of two textile mill workers, Ernest was raised to value hard work and to put his community before himself.
 A military veteran and former state employee, Ernest has built experience in leadership that has proven invaluable to our community.
-As a Bell County resident of more than 25 years, Ernest knows our community's challenges, and his vision for a brighter future is rooted in the belief that everyone deserves the opportunity to succeed, regardless of background.
+As a Bell County resident of 26 years, Ernest knows our community's challenges, and his vision for a brighter future is rooted in the belief that everyone deserves the opportunity to succeed, regardless of background.

 Ernest is a devoted husband to Angenet Wilkerson, a proud father of two strong women, and a loving grandfather of two.
 He understands our community's challenges firsthand, and his vision for a brighter future is rooted in his strong faith and the belief that everyone deserves the opportunity to succeed and is given a fair chance, regardless of their background.